 - Track the activities that help comfort a senior with dementia, such as soothing music or old photos, and those that cause anxiety or resistance i.e. noisy environments or hunger

 How can we help ourselves?

-Dr Palmer also reiterates good advice to help caregivers look after themselves, such as:
+Expert advice to help caregivers look after themselves includes:

 - Connecting with other caregivers, friends, and other family, to help spread out the work and reduce your fatigue and stress.
 This can be as simple as asking a friend to pick up groceries

 - Seeking help finding memory care services can help caregivers provided specialised support and structure for someone with dementia

 - Talking to others about your challenges and feelings such as guilt, frustration and grief